-A decade at Microsoft and Microsoft Research (MSR), followed by a Microsoft Graduate Research Fellowship at MSR Labs, India, gave me a strong technical background as well as professional flexibility.
-I spent five years in product groups (Windows, BackOffice Server, Exchange, Emerging Technologies) and five years in research managing larger research outreach programs in undergraduate research, technology transfer and gender equity.
-In MSR, I pushed to study female retention and promotion within the company, which then led to a much deeper inquiry of gender and technology in the U.S. context.
-From here, I worked with leading gender and technology organizations and researchers to create programs to positively affect all education levels by offering girls and women creative on ramps into computing and IT opportunities.
-At the apex of this work, I was invited to testify on gender and technology pipeline issues before Congress, and began exploring the gender and technology divides in emerging economies, which dovetailed into the work Microsoft Research was starting in this new field of ICTD.
+A decade at Microsoft and Microsoft Research (MSR), followed by a Microsoft Graduate Research Fellowship at MSR Labs, India, gave me a strong technical background as well launching my career in gender and tech.
+At the apex of this work, I was invited to testify on gender and technology pipeline issues before Congress.
 My gender and technology work that began at Microsoft and continues is featured in this video from the 2012 Anita Borg Institute Women of Vision award for Social Impact.